thewca/wca-regulations/wca-guidelines.md

 - 1c3++) [ADDITION] Physical records (e.g. score sheets, written solutions from Fewest Moves Solving) must be retained for a minimum of one month.
 Digital records (e.g. scramble sequences, results) must be retained permanently.
 - 1c3b+) [CLARIFICATION] If there are multiple groups, it is not necessary to identify which competitor was in which groups.
 - 1c4+) [RECOMMENDATION] Corrections to the results should be available within one week of the competition date.
+- 1c8+) [ADDITION] The Delegate must only give access to scramble sequences for future groups to other members of the organization team if they will be temporarily unavailable (e.g. competing themselves), and should give others access to the minimum possible amount of scrambles in this case.
 - 1c10+) [CLARIFICATION] It is sufficient to ensure access to a digital copy of the Regulations.
 - 1h+) [RECOMMENDATION] Competitors in the same group should use the same scramble sequences.
 Different groups should use different scramble sequences.
 - 1h++) [RECOMMENDATION] All attempts in the final round of an event, as well as all Fewest Moves Solving attempts, should have the same scramble sequences for all competitors (i.e. only 1 group).